NVIDIA/cuda-quantum/docs/sphinx/using/backends/hardware.rst

     cudaq.sample(kernel, shots_count=100)

-To see a complete example for using Amazon Braket backends, take a look at TBD.
+To see a complete example for using Amazon Braket backends, take a look at our :doc:`Python examples <../examples/examples>`.

 .. note::